BuckRogers1965/Physics-Unit-Coordinate-System/docs/HawkingTemperatureAsMassFrequency.md

 This reinterpretation demystifies the formula by revealing its structure as a direct expression of Mass-Frequency-Temperature equivalence, mediated by the necessary Layer 3 scaling factors.
 It underscores how the arbitrary scales of our measurement units, quantified by the numerical values of constants, can obscure the elegant simplicity of the underlying physical relationships.
 This perspective offers a clearer, more unified understanding of a key result at the intersection of gravity, quantum mechanics, and thermodynamics, opening new avenues for conceptualizing the fundamental properties of mass and spacetime.

+## 6. Thoughts about why $f_M$ becomes a frequency.
+These ideas are provisional, but I did not want to lose these ideas.

+# The Unit Structure of c^3/(GM) and its Natural Frequency

+Let's analyze the dimensions of the terms in the expression c^3 / (GM):

+1.  **Speed of Light (c):**
+    Dimension: [L / T]

+2.  **Gravitational Constant (G):**
+    Dimension: [L³ M⁻¹ T⁻²]
+    (Derived from Newton's Law F = G M₁M₂ / r²: [F] = [MLT⁻²], so [MLT⁻²] = [G][M²][L⁻²] => [G] = [L³ M⁻¹ T⁻²])

+3.  **Mass (M):**
+    Dimension: [M]

+Now, let's look at the combination GM:

+Units of GM = [G] * [M]
+            = [L³ M⁻¹ T⁻²] * [M]
+            = [L³ M⁻¹⁺¹ T⁻²]
+            = [L³ T⁻²]

+Interpretation: The Mass unit [M] from M cancels the [M⁻¹] unit from G. The combination GM has dimensions related to (Length³/Time²), reflecting its connection to spacetime geometry and potential, freed from the specific scale of mass (kilogram).

+Next, consider c cubed:

+Units of c³ = [L / T]³
+            = [L³ T⁻³]

+Interpretation: c³ has dimensions related to (Length³/Time³).
+Since c links Length and Time, c³ acts as a dimensional factor involving these base dimensions.

+Finally, consider c³ / (GM):

+Units of c³ / (GM) = [c³] / [GM]
+                 = [L³ T⁻³] / [L³ T⁻²]
+                 = [L³ T⁻³] * [L⁻³ T²]
+                 = [L³⁻³ T⁻³⁺²]
+                 = [L⁰ T⁻¹]
+                 = [T⁻¹]

+Interpretation: The Length cubed unit [L³] from c³ cancels the [L³] unit from GM.
+This leaves only the Time unit raised to the power of -1.
+The dimension of c³/(GM) is inherently [Time⁻¹], which is the dimension of **Frequency**.

+Conclusion:

+The fundamental constants c and G, when combined with mass M in the form c³/(GM), naturally produce a quantity with the dimensions of Frequency [T⁻¹].

+*   The arbitrary scale of the kilogram (our definition of the base mass unit) is cancelled out by the inverse mass dimension in G.
+*   The arbitrary scale of the meter (our definition of the base length unit) is cancelled out by the interplay between c³ and the L³ dimension in GM.

+What remains is a dimension purely based on Time ([T⁻¹]).

+But it is not just the dimensions that are being canceled and scale, kg/Hz has a ratio, and m/s has a ratio and those values are scaled against the definitions of kg and meter in the G and M to remove our SI scaling from these values leaving a natural unit of mass times a natural unit of gravitational force, and this is the value that has the units of Hz.
+Since Hz in SI is the same as the Hz in the natural unit system the constnats encode, we get a value in Hz that is directly usable in our SI system, with unit scaling.

+Since the SI system defines Frequency as the inverse of the base unit of Time (seconds⁻¹ = Hertz), this combination c³/(GM) fits perfectly into the SI dimensional structure for frequency.
+The numerical value obtained when calculating c³/(GM) using SI values of c, G, and M *is* the frequency in Hertz.

+Thus, c³/(GM) is an inherent frequency scale set by Mass, Gravity, and Spacetime geometry, whose expression in SI units aligns directly with the definition of Hertz, making Frequency a "natural" dimension to arise from this combination within the SI framework.
+The $16\pi^2$ factor in the precise black hole frequency $f_M$ is a specific physical coefficient from the quantum calculation, but the *dimensional character* as frequency comes from c³/(GM).

 ---